HucksApp/C-cln-sht/README.md

-### Library
+### C Library
-The creation of a library is is as follows for both static and shared
+The creation of a library is as follows for both static and shared
 * Compile a list of object files
 * Insert them all into a library file